 40 Caversham Road

 I am a qualified and accredited Cognitive Behavioural Psychotherapist and have been working in the field of psychology with the NHS for the last 9 years .
-Before I joined the NHS, I worked in the charity sector supporting some of the most vulnerable people living on the streets of London, and before this volunteered as a Lifeline Counsellor for a Crisis Centre in South Africa while studying psychology.
-I’ve met and worked with people from all walks of life, and have learnt from their experiences and my own, that we all struggle at times, and that asking for help can be one of the most important decisions we make to get us through.
+Before I joined the NHS, I worked in the charity sector in London, and have also worked as a Crisis Counsellor for a Crisis Center abroad.
+I’ve met and worked with people from all walks of life, and have learnt that we all struggle at times, and that asking for help can be one of the most important decisions we make to get us through.